-A successful response to COVID-19 has meant that New Zealand finds itself in a ‘better than hoped for’ position compared to other countries.
-However, the effects of the pandemic brought unprecedented change to both business and society, it also sharpened the focus on a number of long-standing issues and challenges.
+The effects of the pandemic have brought unprecedented change to both business and society, and also sharpened the focus on a number of long-standing issues and challenges.
 By understanding and tackling these big, defining challenges now, businesses have the chance to ‘shape the change’ and create a more resilient, prosperous and sustainable future.

 Reimagining a compelling workforce experience